 - does not guarantee that:

-ii) a training product can be completed in a manner which does not meet the requirements of Clause 1.1 and 1.2; or
+- a training product can be completed in a manner which does not meet the requirements of training product; or

-The College will not make any of the following claims:
+The College will not make any of the following claims that:

-The marketing of all VET training programs and units of competency will include the following:
+The marketing of all VET courses and programs will include the following:

 - the College name